Inferentiaxyz/PromptForge/chainlit.md

 Hi there, Developer! 👋 We're excited to have you on board. **PromptForge** is a **prompt engineering AI assistant** that will help you to create amazing prompts for your LLMs.

+## Examples of tasks to ask:
+- I want to create an AI that classify the emails in "business email", "normal email", "advertisement", "fishing/scam"
+- I want to create an AI chatbot assistant for a gym called "Ipertrofia"

 ## Useful Links 🔗

 - **Website:** GHave a look at our services [Inferentia Website](https://inferentia.xyz) 📚